Our strategies cover major asset classes.

 QMN attains market neutrality by holding long and short positions of equal value.
 Rather than make money on market movements, QMN makes money on the return differential between the stocks it bets on and the stocks it bets against.
 QMN rebalances monthly to take advantage of quickly shifting conditions in the marketplace.
 For risk controls, QMN maintains loose sector neutrality to limit exposure to any one industry, and keeps positions sizes in the 1-2% range to minimize the risk from any one stock.

 Algorithmic valuation comes with some benefits over qualitative valuation.
 The most important benefit is that algorithms avoid the biases that cloud investor decision-making and cost them money.
 Algorithms are inherently dispassionate and don't make the emotionally-driven mistakes that haunt investors7.
 Also, because algorithms work so much faster than humans, QMN can look at every investable stock in the US equity universe, an impossibility for any analyst or even team of analysts.

 We think QMN is a step above what most other algorithmic investors are doing.
 Today's financial academic literature tends to have a myopic focus on what are called "factors."
 A factor is a single statistic that is meant to sorts stocks into those that will outperform and those that will underperform.
 Canonical examples include size (smaller companies outperform), value (low book-to-value companies outperform) and low volatility (low volatility stocks outperform).
 In recent years, factor investing has been all the rage, marketed under names like "smart beta."

-We think our discounted cash flow approach is considerably more sophisticated, and more promising, than the common factor approach to algorithmic stock selection.
-Our relative uniqueness also gives us insulation from the factor crowding rampant in the marketplace today.
+We think our discounted cash flow approach is more sophisticated, and more promising, than the common factor approach to algorithmic stock selection.